moshix/IFOX/README.md

 The history of IBM mainframe assemblers
 =======================================
 The IFOX assembler is based on the earlier ASM E and F assemblers, in syntax, but it is a complete rewrite.
 These assemblers were constrained by the small size of early System/360 processors, and many features (and limitations) of today's Assembler Language can be traced to the original design of ASME and ASMF.
-The memory sizes of System/360 machines was specified with letters: E meant a 32K-byte machine (14K bytes for the system, 16K bytes for applications):
+The memory sizes of System/360 machines was specified with letters:
+- E meant a 32K-byte machine (14K bytes for the system, 16K bytes for applications)
 - F meant 64K bytes (20K for the system)
 - G 128K
 - H 256K (56K for the system, 200K for applications)